UK grocers, fast food warn of major disruption from no-deal Brexit

 Business leaders have expressed alarm at the prospect of chaos at ports if Britain does not agree on the terms of its withdrawal from the European Union, scheduled for March 29.

-The British Retail Consortium (BRC) made its latest warning in a letter sent to lawmakers.
+The British Retail Consortium (BRC) made its latest warning in a letter sent to MPs.
 It was also signed by the bosses of supermarket groups the Co-operative, Marks & Spencer, Lidl and Waitrose.

 “While we have been working closely with our suppliers on contingency plans it is not possible to mitigate all the risks to our supply chains and we fear significant disruption in the short term as a result if there is no Brexit deal,” the letter said.